 22 of the 56 ministers in new Modi government have pending criminal cases

-New Delhi, June 01: Out of the 56 Ministers analysed, 22 (39%) have declared criminal cases against themselves.
+New Delhi, June 01: Out of the 56 Ministers analysed, 22 (39 per cent) have declared criminal cases against themselves.

-16 (29%) Ministers have declared serious criminal cases including cases related to attempt to murder, communal disharmony, electoral violations etc says a report by the Association for Democratic Reforms.
+16 (29 per cent) Ministers have declared serious criminal cases including cases related to attempt to murder, communal disharmony, electoral violations etc says a report by the Association for Democratic Reforms.

 V. Muraleedharan from Maharashtra, Rajya Sabha Member of BJP has declared a case related to attempt to murder (IPC Section-307).